ikumen/today-i-learned/posts/til/kruskal-maze-generator.md

 }
 ```

-Now we can traverse each edge, and if it's vertices are not connected, connect them.
-Again to visualize it, we'll add a purple line for each connection.
+Now for each edge we traverse, if it's vertices are not connected, we connect them, slowly expaning our spanning tree.

 ```javascript
 function setup() {